-"Noble simplicity and quiet grandeur" were the ideals proclaimed by J. J. Winkelmann as the beauty gospel of Greek art in his first publication on the subject in 1755.
-Today, however, it is generally accepted that sculpture in ancient Greece, and even in ancient Rome, was not quite as "simple" as first supposed.
+"Noble simplicity and quiet grandeur" were the ideals proclaimed by J. J. Winckelmann as the beauty gospel of Greek art in his first publication on the subject in 1755.
+Today, however, it is generally accepted that sculpture in ancient Greece, and even in ancient Rome, was not quite as "simple" as previously supposed.
 Sculptures were...
 Continue Reading →

 In the skin of another – literally!

-In the National Museum of San Salvador (El Salvador) there stands a simple clay sculpture of a man.
-At first glance you think he is wrapped in feathers.
-At second glance, his clothes seem strange.
-And indeed they are.
-He wears a man's skin that has been stripped off and is decaying on his body....
+In the National Museum of San Salvador (El Salvador), there is a simple clay sculpture of a man.
+At first glance, it appears that he is adorned with feathers.
+However, upon closer inspection, his clothing appears peculiar.
+And indeed, it is.
+He is wearing the skin of a man that has been stripped off and...
 Continue Reading →